OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/forms/Form_editor_17_1.md

 The settings for each block are located in the Inspector.
 On larger screens it opens by default to the right of the selected block.
 You can show and hide the window by clicking on the :material-cog: settings icon.

-By clicking on the title bar of the inspector window you can also move it.
+By clicking on the title bar of the inspector window you can also move it around the content space.
 When you select a new block, the inspector jumps back to the default position.

-Translated with www.DeepL.com/Translator (free version)

 ## Title